 The ruins of Armadale Castle on the Sleat Peninsula are a great contrast to Dunvegan Castle.
 It was once the seat of the Macdonalds of Sleat and its location overlooking the Sound of Sleat provides dramatic views across the water to the mainland.
 The ruins date back to the 19th century and the adjacent mansion house dates to the late 18th century.
 The widespread gardens offer plenty of walks and opportunities to watch the local wildlife.

-Armadale Castle is open year-round and the ticket costs £8.50.
+Armadale Castle is open from March to November and the ticket costs £9 (2020 price).

 I found out about Dunscaith Castle thanks to a great blog post on Adventures Around Scotland – read it here.
 The ruined castle off the coast of the Sleat Peninsula is connected to the mainland by an old stone bridge, however, since the bridge has collapsed, it requires quite some skill to climb across to the castle – I recommend doing this during low tide, to minimise risks.
 From the ruin, but also the surrounding shoreline, the views of the Black Cuillin are breathtaking!
 When I visited last November, I even spotted a wild otter playing in the shallow sea at low tide.